rotki/rotki/docs/usage_guide.rst

 Loopring balances
 -----------------

 To have your loopring balances detected you will need an API Key from loopring.
 To get one visit `https://loopring.io/#/layer2/security <https://loopring.io/#/layer2/security>`_ and unlock your account.
-In the list of options you need to click in **Export Account**
+In the list of options you need to click in **Export Account**.

 .. image:: images/get_loopring_keys.png
    :alt: Get loopring keys